Masterjoona/slideshow-embed/README.md

 ## notes
 this is a beginner project so there might some insane design choices ![trolley](https://cdn.discordapp.com/emojis/1068825486265942056.webp?size=48&name=trolley&quality=lossless)

-~~Tiktok "killed" the api endpoint im using (and [few](https://github.com/Britmoji/tiktxk/issues/11) [others](https://github.com/yt-dlp/yt-dlp/issues/9506) were using).
-If ones spams the endpoint, it will respond eventually, but this can take time.~~ This project scrapes [TTSave.app](https://ttsave.app/) now.

 One such example is calling [this](https://github.com/twilsonco/PyPhotoCollage) python script to make the collages. actually it doenst call it anymore, there are two containers, one for http server and a python one for collaging and resizing.